-- o Provided any nonexempt material from a public record that also contains exempt material.
-70 - o If the public body is not the custodian of any of the records, provided a written statement to that effect. - O Cited in writing to any federal or state law that prohibits the public body from acknowledging whether the requested records exist (or to a law that would impose a loss of federal benefits or other sanction), unless providing that citation would violate the federal or state law. - If the public body has redacted any information or withheld any information from disclosure, included a statement that the requester may seek review of this withholding pursuant to ORS 192.401, 192.411, 192.415, 192.418, 192.422, 192.427 and 192.431.
+- Cited in writing to any federal or state law that prohibits the public body from acknowledging whether the requested records exist (or to a law that would impose a loss of federal benefits or other sanction), unless providing that citation would violate the federal or state law. - If the public body has redacted any information or withheld any information from disclosure, included a statement that the requester may seek review of this withholding pursuant to ORS 192.401, 192.411, 192.415, 192.418, 192.422, 192.427, and 192.431.73

-The 15 business-day deadline is suspended when the public body provides the requester with a fee estimate to fulfill the request (until the fee has been paid or waived)72 or when the public body, in good faith, requests clarification from the requester (until the requester provides that clarification or declines to).73 These provisions are intended to facilitate efficient business, not to justify delay.
+The 15 business-day deadline is suspended when the public body provides the requester with a fee estimate to fulfill the request (until the fee has been paid or waived)74 or when the public body, in good faith, requests clarification from the requester (until the requester provides that clarification or declines to).75 These provisions are intended to facilitate efficient business, not to justify delay.
 As a result, public bodies should promptly consider requests for fee waiver.
 And requesters who wish to keep their request on track will respond to inquiries from the public body as quickly as possible.
-If no response is received to the fee estimate or
+If no response is received to the fee estimate or clarifying question within 60 days, the public body can close the request.76 b.
+Exceptions to the Deadlines